-The by-laws of the Corporation provide that one (1) person present and representing in person or by proxy not less than ten percent (10%) of the outstanding Common Shares entitled to vote at the Meeting, constitute a quorum for the Meeting.
+The by-laws of the Corporation provide that one (1) person present and representing in person or by proxy not less than ten percent (10%) of the outstanding Common Shares entitled to vote at the Meeting, constitutes a quorum for the Meeting.

-To the knowledge of the directors and executive officers of the Corporation as of the date hereof, no persons, firms or companies (other than securities depositories) beneficially own, directly or indirectly, or exercise control or direction over voting securities carrying more than 10% of the voting rights attached to the Common Shares.
+To the knowledge of the directors and executive officers of the Corporation, as of the date hereof, no person or company (other than securities depositories) beneficially owns, or controls or directs, directly or indirectly, Common Shares carrying 10% or more of the voting rights attached to all outstanding Common Shares.